corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node-operations-upgrading-os-to-ent.md

 CorDapps, contracts and states written for Corda 4.x are compatible with Corda Enterprise Edition 4.7, so upgrading existing open source Corda nodes should be a simple case of updating the Corda JAR file.
-See node-upgrade-notes for general instructions on upgrading your node.
+See [Upgrading a node](node-upgrade-notes.md) for general instructions on upgrading your node.
-For developer information on recompiling CorDapps against Corda Enterprise, see upgrade-notes.
+For developer information on recompiling CorDapps against Corda Enterprise, See [Upgrading a CorDapp to a newer platform version](app-upgrade-notes.md).

 ### Reusing an existing database